haskell-servant/servant/CONTRIBUTING.md

 ## Release policy

-We are currently moving to a more aggresive release policy, so that you can get what you contribute from Hackage fairly soon.
+We are currently moving to a more aggressive release policy, so that you can get what you contribute from Hackage fairly soon.
 However, note that prior to major releases it may take some time in between releases.